GoogleCloudPlatform/software-delivery-workshop/README.md

 - developers use cloud servers during local development
 - all lower lifecycle testing occurs on branches other than master
 - merges to master indicate a readiness for a canary (beta) deployment in production
-- a tagged release indicates the canary deploy is fully signed off nad rolled out to all remaining servers
+- a tagged release indicates the canary deploy is fully signed off and rolled out to all remaining servers

 There are 5 scripts included as part of the demo: